 Hollywood Forever Cemetery Parking

 Parking is free in the cemetery (events are not) and there is a small shop to purchase flowers and gifts.
 Free street parking can be found nearby.

 If you plan to visit Hollywood Forever, please remember that this is a cemetery and you should politely carry yourself during your visit.
-Don’t horseplay, using loud voices, running or engage in activities that could damage grave sites or markers or be disruptive to other visitors.
+Don’t horseplay, using loud voices, running or engaging in activities that could damage grave sites or markers or be disruptive to other visitors.

 Motion picture historian Karie Bible leads a walking tour through the cemetery on Wednesdays and Saturdays, or you can wander around the cemetery for free.
 Bring along sunscreen, a hat, a light jacket for weather changes and some water.